rosflight/rosflight_firmware/docs/user-guide/autopilot-setup.md

 # Autopilot Setup

+!!!
+Note
+    This page contains instructions for flashing pre-built firmware binaries.
-Note: For more in-depth information, see [Building and Flashing](/developer-guide/building-flashing) in the Developer Guide.
+    For instructions on building and flashing from source, see [Building and Flashing](/developer-guide/building-flashing) in the Developer Guide.

 ## Compatible hardware

 As of January 2018, ROSflight is only supported on flight controllers with STM32F103 and STM32F405 processors, specifically, the revo, naze32, and flip32.
 Both the 6-DOF and 10-DOF versions of each board are fully supported.
 We have had the most success with revo boards purchased from [HobbyKing](https://hobbyking.com/en_us/openpilot-cc3d-revolution-revo-32bit-flight-controller-w-integrated-433mhz-oplink.html?___store=en_us).
 We have had weird issues with knock-off boards from Chinese vendors.
 An acro version (IMU-Only) can be found at [readytoflyquads](https://www.readytoflyquads.com/openpilot-cc3d-revolution-acro).

-## Configure your machine to recognize the flight controller
+## Serial Port Configuration

 !!! tip
     You can see which groups you are a member of by running `groups $USER` on the command line.

+The following bullet point is necessary:

 * Be sure your user is in the `dialout` and `plugdev` groups so you have access to the serial ports.
 You will need to log out and back in for these changes to take effect.
 ``` bash
 sudo usermod -aG dialout,plugdev $USER
 ```

+If you experience issues, you may need one or both of the next two bullet points:

 * Temporarily stop the modem-manager (Sometimes, Linux thinks the device is a modem -- this command will be effective until next boot, or until you run the command again with `start` in place of `stop`)
 ``` bash
 sudo systemctl stop ModemManager.service
 ```

 * Add the custom udev rule so Linux handles the flight controller properly (copy the following as `/etc/udev/rules.d/45-stm32dfu.rules`)
 ``` bash
 # DFU (Internal bootloader for STM32 MCUs)